sommarskog/sql-docs/docs/t-sql/functions/format-transact-sql.md

 SELECT FORMAT(CAST('2018-01-01 14:00' AS DATETIME2), N'HH:mm'); --> returns 14:00
 ```

-### E Format with comma separators for large numbers
+### E. Format with comma separators for large numbers

 The following example shows how to format large numbers with comma separators.